 About, Chiara Reghellin, Dave King, David Lorimer, Edi Bilimoria, Jacqueline Nielsen, Lana Sackwild, Nicholas Pilbrow, Oliver Robinson, Paul Filmore, Paul Kieniewicz, Richard Irwin, SMN Information, Tuvi Orbach

-The policies and direction of the SMN, are the responsibility of a Board of up to eight Directors.
+The policies and direction of the SMN, are the responsibility of a Board of up to twelve Directors.
 The directors are chosen by being recommended by subscription members of the SMN at their members AGM, which takes place at the Annual Gathering in July.
 The Board then ratifies new directors.
 Board meetings are also attended by the Network Manager, Company Secretary, Treasurer, Programme Director, and Communications and Fundraising Manager.
 The SMN is a charity which was founded in 1973, and then became a charitable company limited by guarantee, at the beginning of 2004.

 Paul Filmore, PhD, MBA, MInstPhys, CPhys, FHEA, FRSA

 Paul lectures in personal and professional development, entrepreneurship, electronics and business management, predominantly to postgraduates at the University of Plymouth, after having been a research physicist for many years.
 His current research is in creativity and break-through problem solving both for the individual and organisations.
 He gives talks around the world and is a regular judge for international innovation competitions.
 He also runs an educational consultancy.
 He always looks for opportunities to incorporate the spiritual aspect in his research talks, workshops and teaching.